abhishekghoshh/ds-algo-cp-problems/docs/recursion/NQueenProblem.md

 			}
 		}
 	}

-	private static boolean isSafeToPlace2(int r, int c, int n, int[] leftRow, int[] lowerDiagonal, int[] upperDiagonal) {
+	// O(1) time to check if there is any queen in the same row or left upper diagonal and left lower diagonal private static boolean isSafeToPlace2(int r, int c, int n, int[] leftRow, int[] lowerDiagonal, int[] upperDiagonal) {
 		return (leftRow[r] == 0)